||||||

 For a long time the crisis in the Central African Republic was almost forgotten, having attracted little interest or support from the international community.
 The Central African Republic has been unstable and vulnerable for forty years now.
 According to the World Health Organization, life expectancy is the second lowest in the world, at only 48 years.
 The country has no proper healthcare system and relies on the commitment of international NGOs to provide medical care.
 Before the current crisis, the rate of malnutrition was 38%.
 Everyone in the country today suffers from malaria, with at least one attack a year per inhabitant.

-I have made a number of trips to the Central African Republic since December 2013, and have covered the humanitarian disaster, seeing camps for displaced persons in the capital city, such as M’Poko, a staggering sight at the airport where in the space of just a few days there was an influx of 100,000 people, mostly Christians and animists, fleeing the fighting between Seleka and anti-Balaka forces.
+I have made several trips to the Central African Republic since December 2013, and have covered the humanitarian disaster, seeing camps for displaced persons in the capital city, such as M’Poko, a staggering sight at the airport where in the space of just a few days there was an influx of 100,000 people, mostly Christians and animists, fleeing the fighting between Seleka and anti-Balaka forces.

-On a number of occasions I have traveled to the remaining Muslim communities, now isolated enclaves at PK-5, Begoua and Boda.
+On some occasions, I have travelled to the remaining Muslim communities, now isolated enclaves at PK-5, Begoua and Boda.
 Each site had similar scenes, with residents and others who had found shelter there ending up under siege, afraid to leave for fear of being killed, by gunshot, their throat cut, or being dismembered.
 Anti-Balaka fighters around the enclave throw grenades randomly, hitting women and children.
 Hygiene and health are appalling, and there is only minimal access to medical care.

 2015.
 The Minova trials